microsoft/azure-percept-advanced-development/mock-eye-module/README.md

 ## Scripts

-Building and running this application use some scripts in the scripts directory.
+Building and running this application uses some scripts in the scripts directory.
 The compile.sh or compile.ps1 script does not require any dependencies other than Docker.

 However, **if you are running Windows**, there is some set up you will have to do for the compile_and_run.ps1 script.